actsasrob/lircdo/README_lircd.conf.md

 To populate the '# meta: component=\<value>' line in the script first navigate to the table for the intent from one of the links above.
 Click on the link for the component slot.
 You will be taken to the table which shows all the possible utterances (i.e. what you can say) for that component.
 Find the appropriate component and then use the key=value pair from the 'lircdo server Key & Value' column.

 NOTE: If the intent takes a [LircComponent table](https://github.com/actsasrob/lircdo_ask/blob/master/README_using_skill.md#LircComponent) slot then there is one special component with key=value pair 'component=COMPONENT_SYSTEM'.
 The 'system' component is handy if you want to implement an intent where multiple components/devices are affected.
 Let's say you want to be able to power on multiple components at one time.
-For me when I say 'Alexa, tell lircdo, turn on system' I want the Set Top Box, Audio Video Receiver (AVR) and TV to be powered on.
+For me when I say 'Alexa, tell baba zoo, turn on system' I want the Set Top Box, Audio Video Receiver (AVR) and TV to be powered on.
 You can use the 'system' component to implement a script to do this.
 For example, see [this script](https://github.com/actsasrob/lircdo/blob/master/lircscripts_examples/SystemPowerOn.sh).

 ### Default Component meta key and value

 For some intents it is handy to not have to speak the component when interacting with the lircdo Alexa skill.
 This especially makes sense when you only have one component/device in your home that would be an appropriate target for the intent.
 In my house a good example is opening/closing the tray on the DVD player.
 I have more than one device with a tray but only the DVD player has a non-proprietary remote control that can be invoked via LIRC.
-So for me, if I invoke the lircdo skill as 'Alexa, tell lircdo, open dvd player tray' having to explicitly specify the component is wasted effort because the only valid component in my house is the dvd player.
-I want to be able to say 'Alexa, tell lircdo, open tray' and have the lircdo server figure out the default target is the dvd player.
+So for me, if I invoke the lircdo skill as 'Alexa, tell baba zoo, open dvd player tray' having to explicitly specify the component is wasted effort because the only valid component in my house is the dvd player.
+I want to be able to say 'Alexa, tell baba zoo, open tray' and have the lircdo service figure out the default target is the dvd player.
 The default_component key allows you to do just that.
 If your script handles the default component for an intent/action combination add the line '# meta: default_component=true' otherwise leave that line out.

 ### Num args meta key and value